Estrella TV: Sports programming

-Estrella TV also operates a sports division Estrella Deportes which also originates from the networks Burbank headquarters.
-The division, which is responsible for creating sports content on Estrella TV, has produced association football matches from Major League Soccer including Los Angeles Football Club and FC Dallas for the Los Angeles and Dallas markets until the end of 2022.
-The network has also produced Liga MX soccer matches involving Dorados de Sinaloa until the end of the 2015–2016 season.
+Estrella TV also operates a sports division Estrella Deportes ("Estrella Sports") which also originates from the networks Burbank headquarters.
+The division, which is responsible for creating sports content on Estrella TV, has produced soccer matches from Major League Soccer including Los Angeles Football Club and FC Dallas for the Los Angeles and Dallas markets until the end of 2022.
+The network has also produced Liga MX soccer matches involving Dorados de Sinaloa through the 2015–2016 season.
+Since 2024, it has become the new home of Tigres UANL and airs their weekly home matches.
 It has a multi year partnership with the National Football League team Los Angeles Chargers for the Los Angeles station.
-The network has a Friday night combat sports lineup that includes “Boxeo Estrella TV” showcasing some of the best boxing from Mexico and Latin America.
-It has an MMA series titled “Naciones MMA” featuring mixed martial art fights from Mexico and Latin America.
-The network recently announced the addition of Lucha Libre AAA to its Friday night combat sports line up featuring wrestling from Mexico.
-The network is also the Hispanic broadcast home for the Mexican Rodeo Federation also known as Charreada, in a weekly series that airs every Sunday afternoon titled “La Charreada”.
-Every weekend night, a sports newscast airs on Estrella TV and Estrella News titled “Estrella TV Deportes” hosted by Francisco X Rivera, which highlights some of best moments from past games.
+The network has a Friday night boxing series called "Boxeo Estrella TV" showcasing some of the best boxing from Mexico and Latin America.
+The network airs select Minor League Baseball games from the Copa de la Diversión tournament.
+The network is also the Hispanic broadcast home for the Mexican Rodeo Federation also known as Charreada, in a weekly series that airs every Sunday afternoon titled "La Charreada".
+Every weekend night, a sports newscast airs on Estrella TV and Estrella News titled "Estrella TV Deportes" hosted by Francisco X Rivera, which highlights some of best moments from past games.
 The division has done television specials involving the Super Bowl.

-On January 29, 2013, Estrella TV acquired its first broadcast television rights to a televised sporting event, when Liberman Broadcasting announced that it had signed an agreement with Alianza F.C. to obtain the exclusive U.S. Spanish broadcast rights to telecast Salvadoran Primera División soccer matches involving the El Salvador-based football club.
+On January 29, 2013, Estrella TV acquired its first broadcast television rights to a televised sporting event, when Liberman Broadcasting announced that it had signed an agreement with Alianza F.C. to obtain the exclusive U.S. Spanish broadcast rights to telecast Salvadoran Primera División soccer matches involving the El Salvador-based soccer club.
 Under the deal, which began with its first game broadcast six days later on February 3, the network would broadcast Alianza F.C.'s Sunday afternoon matches (although it occasionally airs prime time matches, mainly on Friday evenings), and produce pre-game and post-game analysis programs bookending the telecasts.
 In May 2014, the network acquired the U.S. broadcast rights to the Liga MX-affiliated Copa Socio MX exhibition tournament, a six-game tournament involving teams within the league that is played in major U.S. venues.